AminaHanan246/bulk_rna_seq_prj/README.md

 ```
 ![Pathways enriched by diferentially expressed genes in LNCAP ](results/react_sig_genes_lncap.png)
+> **Figure: Pathways enriched by significant genes in LNCAP:**
+> The dot plot shows enriched pathways ranked by significant differentially expressed genes.
+The gene-ratio is based on the percentage on DEGs involved in pathway.
+The dot size reflects number of genes involved and dot color indicates statistical significance based on FDR-adjusted p-vlaue.
+Enriched pathways include metabolism of amino acids, transalation, respiratory electron transport and stress responses

 ## GSEA of Hallmark Programs
 in order to understand broad biological responses in LNCAP cells under hypoxia